 Maintaining Your Status

 It is very important for all non-immigrants to maintain their status for the full time that they are in the United States.
-Maintaining your status means that you are following all the rules.
-If you fail to follow the rules, even once, you may be considered by the U. S. government to be out of status.
-Failure to maintain status may result in loss of all benefits and possible removal from the United States (deportation) under government regulations.
+Maintaining your status means that you are following all the rules determined by your visa status.
+If you fail to follow the rules, you may be considered by the US government to be out of status.
+Failure to maintain status may result in loss of all benefits and possible removal from the US (deportation) under government regulations.
 Maintaining status is the responsibility of the non-immigrant, NOT of the school or its officials.

 - Be a full-time student